 A: In South Carolina, pain and suffering are evaluated by considering the severity of the injury, the duration of the recovery, and the overall impact on your quality of life.
 While there isn’t a fixed formula, attorneys often use the multiplier method, where actual damages (like medical expenses) are multiplied by a certain factor to estimate pain and suffering.
 Another approach is the per diem method, which assigns a daily monetary value to each day of suffering endured.

-A: In South Carolina, except in some very specific instances, you have three years from the date of the injury to bring a personal injury claim.
+A: In Columbia, except in some very specific instances, you have three years from the date of the injury to bring a personal injury claim.
 This applies to most personal injury cases – from car accidents to slip-and-falls to medical malpractice.

 If you do not bring your claim within these three years, you will likely lose your right to compensation.
-You should consult with an attorney as soon as possible to ensure your claim is filed on time and that witnesses, police, and other evidence are preserved.
+You should consult with a personal injury attorney as soon as possible to ensure your claim is filed on time and that witnesses, police, and other evidence are preserved.

 A: Personal Injury Protection (PIP), which requires drivers to carry a minimum amount of coverage for accidents regardless of fault, is not part of South Carolina’s auto insurance laws.
 Instead, the state follows a tort system in which the at-fault driver’s insurance pays for the injured party’s damages.